martenframework/marten/docs/docs/development/applications.md

 marten new app blog src/blog
 ```

-Running such command will usually create the following directory structure:
+Running such a command will usually create the following directory structure:

 ```
 src/blog